Terminals of Los Angeles International Airport: Terminal 6

 Terminal 6 has 16 gates: Gates 60–63, 64A–64C, 65A–65C, 66, 67, 68A, 68B, 69A, and 69B.
-As of April 2025, the terminal serves as a hub for Alaska Airlines and Hawaiian Airlines and is also used by Air Canada, Porter Airlines, and Southern Airways Express.
+As of April 2025, the terminal serves as a hub for Alaska Airlines and Hawaiian Airlines and is also used by Air Canada, Porter Airlines, Southern Airways Express, and United Airlines.

 The terminal opened as "Satellite 6" and "Ticketing Building 6" in November 1963 and marked the conclusion of the initial phase of passenger terminal construction at the airport.
 When it originally opened, it was a common use, multi-carrier terminal that supported the operations of Continental Airlines, Delta Air Lines, Pacific Air Lines and Pacific Southwest Airlines.
 The original building was capable of handling six planes at one time.

 In the early 1970s, Continental and Delta built the "Satellite Extension" to expand Satellite 6, adding additional gates to the south end of the building and reconfiguring the existing structure to accommodate the new "jumbo jet," the Boeing 747.
 When the project was complete, Satellite 6 was able to simultaneously handle eight planes: two 747s, four wide-bodied tri-jets, and two smaller planes such as the Boeing 707 or 727.
 Four of these gates have two jetways, which can accommodate large aircraft.

 In 1982, Continental sponsored the Connector project, which joined the Ticketing Building to the Satellite and the Satellite Extension, adding additional gates and facilities.

 Prior to October 2014, United Airlines used the connector gates, supplementing its base at Terminal 7.
 Delta also leased some space from the Airport in Terminal 6, in addition to its base at Terminal 5.
 Most rotunda gates can feed arriving passengers into a sterile corridor that shunts them to Terminal 7's customs and immigration facility.
 On November 6, 2014, American Airlines moved US Airways flights from Terminal 3 into Terminal 6, taking 4 gates in the Connector Building.
 On January 31, 2017, American Airlines relocated these 4 gates to Terminal 5 as part of the larger LAX Terminal relocation program.

 In April 2011, Alaska Airlines agreed to a deal with Los Angeles World Airports to renovate Terminal 6 and build an Alaska Lounge for first-class passengers.
 The airline moved its flights to Terminal 6 on March 20, 2012, and Spirit Airlines was relocated to Terminal 3.

 In July 2021, construction began on another round of refurbishments to the terminal.
 On the customer-facing front, the gate areas, departure lounges, Border Protection, and TSA Security areas are being refurbished/upgraded, and new jet bridges will be installed.
 Additionally, a drive-through bus gate will be added to ease transfers to other terminals.
 On the operations front, the apron paving, fuel lines and other airfield infrastructure will be upgraded.
 As construction progresses, different areas of the terminal will be closed to passengers, starting with the three gates at the southeast end.
-Construction is scheduled to conclude in 2023.
+Construction was finished in 2023.

 There are two lounges in the terminal: an Air Canada Maple Leaf Lounge and an Alaska Airlines Lounge.